Whathemelon2025/whathemelon2025.github.io/index.markdown

 layout: home
 ---

+**Hi!
+Welcome to my project showcase.** I document my previous projects here, sharing my thought process, key considerations, and generalized architectures, along with the skills and tools I used.
+The actual solutions are often more comprehensive, with significant customizations based on client needs, which may not be displayed here.

+> Due to business privacy concerns, I avoid disclosing specific details as I’m not always certain about the boundaries.

-Hi, welcome to my portfolio—a dedicated space to showcase my previous projects.
-Here, you'll find overviews of the business goals, solution architectures, and skill sets behind each project.
-I specialize in end-to-end AI solutions, particularly in healthcare and fintech, drawing on years of research and development in AI/ML—including statistical machine learning, computer vision, and natural language processing.
-I have many details I'd like to share, so please feel free to explore the pages.
+I specialize in end-to-end AI solutions, particularly in healthcare and fintech, drawing from years of R&D in **AI/ML—including statistical machine learning, computer vision, and natural language processing**.
+My journey began with local development, but as cloud infrastructure demands grew, I shifted my focus to AWS as well.
+AI, data, and cloud technologies are vast fields, and I’m continuously expanding my expertise.
+If you spot any inaccuracies, feel free to reach out—I appreciate the feedback!
+I hope these projects offer valuable insights and inspiration.

-If you'd like to discuss collaboration opportunities or have any questions, please email me.
+If you're curious about more details or want to discuss collaboration opportunities, feel free to email me.
+Thanks!

 > Some visualizations are still in progress—stay tuned.
-> Due to business privacy, client information cannot be disclosed.